-2. Next, dig a 10-inch deep ditch along one edge of the space.
-When you double dig the garden, you’ll be working from one end to the other.

-3. Then, start another ditch next to the first.
+Then, start another ditch next to the first.
 Use the dirt from the second ditch to fill the second ditch.

 4. Continue hand tilling soil in this fashion across the whole area of the garden bed.

 5. Fill the last ditch with the soil from the first ditch you dug.

 6. After completing the steps above with this double digging technique, rake the soil smooth.

 When you double dig the garden, it is actually better for the soil than machine tilling.
 While hand tilling soil is labor intensive, it is less likely to compact the soil and less likely to severely disrupt the natural structure of the soil.

-But, at the same time, when you are hand tilling soil, you are going deeper than a tiller, which loosen the soil to a deeper level.
-This in turn, helps to get nutrients and water down further in the soil, which encourages deeper and healthier plant roots.
+At the same time, when you are hand tilling soil, you are going deeper than a tiller, which loosens the soil to a deeper level.
+In turn, this helps to get nutrients and water down further in the soil, which encourages deeper and healthier plant roots.

 Typically, the double digging technique is done only once in a garden bed.
 Hand tilling soil with this method will sufficiently break up the soil so that natural elements such as earthworms, animals and plant roots will be able to keep the soil loose after this.

-Version B. 2.
-Next, dig a 10-inch deep ditch along one edge of the space.
-When you double dig the garden, you’ll be working from one end to the other.